Skip to main content

 4. Rent Payment, Late Fees, and Lease Termination (Section 83.56)

-Florida law provides guidance on rent payments, late fees, and lease termination, offering clarity on these critical aspects.
+Florida law provides guidance on paying rent, late fees, and lease termination, offering clarity on these critical aspects.
+If a tenant fail to pay rent on-time, the owner is allowed to charge a late fee.

-• Late Fees: If a lease specifies late fees, they must be reasonable and reflect any limits under Florida law, helping tenants avoid unexpected costs.
+Late Fees: If a lease specifies late fees, they must be reasonable and reflect any limits under Florida law.
+This helps tenants avoid unexpected costs.
+A written agreement is crucial for transparency.
 Tenants should carefully review any late fee clauses in their lease agreements to understand the consequences of late payment.
+Owners must comply with the outlined agreement on late fees in the lease agreement when it comes to unpaid rent.

 Florida lease and eviction procedures image